LEARNING

 SUBJECTS AVAILABLE IN YEAR 11 AND YEAR 12

-• Students must study 12 units in the Preliminary course and at least 10 units in the HSC course.
+Students must study 12 units in Year 11 and at least 10 units in Year 12.

-• Science – Biology, Chemistry, Earth and Environmental Science, Physics, Senior Science
+• Science – Biology, Chemistry, Earth and Environmental Science, Investigating Science, Marine Studies (Year 11 only), Physics, Senior Science.

-• Human Society and Its Environment – Geography, Ancient History, Modern History, History Extension, Society and Culture, Legal Studies, Business Studies, Economics,
+• Human Society and Its Environment – Ancient History, Brusiness Studies, Economics, Geography, History Extension, Legal Studies, Modern History, Society and Culture, Work Studies.

 • Languages Other than English – French Beginners and Continuers, Italian Beginners, Continuers and Extension

-• Religious Education – Studies of Religion 1, Studies of Religion 2, Catholic Studies
+• Religious Education – Studies of Religion 1, Studies of Religion 2, Catholic Faith in Action.

-• Creative and Performing Arts – Music 1, Dance, Drama, Visual Arts, Photography
+• Creative and Performing Arts – Arts - Dance, Drama, Music 1, Photography (Year 11 only), Visual Arts.

 Vocational Education and Training (VET) courses are offered as part of the Higher School Certificate.
 They enable students to study courses which are relevant to industry needs and have clear links to post-school destinations.
 These courses allow students to gain both Higher School Certificate qualifications and accreditation with industry and the workplace as part of the Australian Qualifications Framework (AQF).